torero619/biostats549/README.md

 In order to participate in classwork and complete the assigned homework you must have the following

-- Windows 10 or 11 (Windows 11 Pro is best)
+- Windows 11

 - Excel...most recent version can be found on [Office Download](https://portal.office.com/)
 ![image](https://github.com/user-attachments/assets/e4ee110d-ad52-49e2-b6a4-d93bbe802f7b)

-- at least 16Gb Memory (more is better though)
+- at least 32Gb Memory (more is better though)

 ```diff
 !
 DISCLAIMER: the linked laptops are NOT a guarantee that they meet the specifications